 - Maintenance and repairs.

 Lastly, you can deduct the amount of lease payments for a vehicle you used for business.
 There is a limit, however, on how much of the leasing costs you can deduct if you use a passenger vehicle.
-The CRA website has a calculator for estimating your leasing cost deduction limit; and, of course, TurboTax software will calculate this automatically for you based on info you fill in.
+The CRA website has a chart to help estimate your leasing cost deduction limit; and, of course, TurboTax software will calculate this automatically for you based on info you fill in.

 Capital Cost Allowance